 - Vehicle Accidents: Whether it is an auto accident or a motorcycle accident, anyone involved in a crash has the potential to suffer head trauma.
-Motorcyclists could fall from their bike and smack the pavement.
+Motorcyclists could fall from their bikes and smack the pavement.
 Drivers and car passengers could impact the window, steering wheel, or dashboard.
 Everyone should make sure to wear a seatbelt, and motorcycle riders should always wear a helmet.

 - Assault: Unfortunately, people can also suffer from brain damage due to criminal activity.
 Gunshot wounds, knives, and baseball bats all have the potential to cause a significant amount of brain damage.
 Anyone who has suffered trauma to their head should seek medical attention quickly.
 The faster a brain injury is diagnosed, the quicker treatment can begin.

 - No eye-opening response at all